KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 Installer builds can optionally be configured with an owner-run update server.
 That managed-update flow is separate from telemetry and is limited to update-management fields, release metadata requests, and installer downloads, not browsing data.

+Version `1.0.25` also includes browser-behavior updates around lower memory usage on streaming-heavy sites, cleaner Chromium-style menus, improved trusted-source download handling, passkey compatibility, and external-drive install handling.
+Those changes do not add first-party telemetry or analytics collection to the browser.

 ## Local Browser Data

 Browser data is stored on the user's device in the Electron `userData` directory.